Skip to main content

 What is the Apprentice Hunting Program?

-The Apprentice Hunting Program allows a person who does not have a hunter education certificate and is 10 years old or older to hunt during the current hunting seasons with a mentor who is at least 21 years old.
+The Apprentice Hunting Program allows a person who does not have a hunter education certificate and is 10 years old or older to hunt during the current hunting seasons with a qualified mentor.
 An apprentice hunter will need to purchase a base apprentice license to participate.
 Additional licenses are required to hunt big game, furbearers and waterfowl.

 I am not a resident of Michigan.
 Can I purchase a base apprentice license?